 Kepler and Maxwell hardware are being deprecated (sm_3x, sm_5x).
+2022 update: sm_3x, sm_5x and sm_6x ARE deprecated now.

 Compilation and Runtime Summary

 Host code and device code are compiled separately.

 - Device code is packaged with host code to be launched. - A host compiler (ex g++) is required.